LeSamourai23/System-Design/Dictionary/Message Brokers/Message Broker.md

 ## Models

-- **[[Message Queues]]**: This is the distribution pattern utilized in message queues with a one-to-one relationship between the message's sender and receiver.
+- **[[Message Queue]]**: This is the distribution pattern utilized in message queues with a one-to-one relationship between the message's sender and receiver.
 - **[[Pub-Sub Messaging]]**: In this message distribution pattern, often referred to as _"pub/sub"_, the producer of each message publishes it to a topic, and multiple message consumers subscribe to topics from which they want to receive messages.

 ## Message brokers vs Event streaming